robincamille/wikindex/readme.md

 PS.
 If you use this for something cool, I'd love to hear about it!

 ###Future work###
+Multiple outputs for some names, e.g. "Firstname Middlename Lastname, or Firstname M. Lastname, or Firstname Lastname."

-Shell script to remove blue links automatically, or to separate blue from red — if Wikipedia link resolves with /firstname_lastname
+Shell script to remove blue links automatically, or to separate blue from red — if Wikipedia link resolves.

+Script to note when a blue link resolve to a disambiguation page.

 ### License
 CC BY-NC